Stroum Center Staff

 Emily Thompson, Outreach & Events Manager

-In her role as the Stroum Center’s Community Outreach and Events Manager, Emily manages event calendars and logistics for the Center’s 50+ yearly events.
+In her role as the Stroum Center’s Community Outreach and Events Manager, Emily manages event programming and logistics for the Center’s 50+ yearly events.
 A trained librarian, she enjoys finding ways to harness and visualize data in digital projects and is always looking to make new connections on and off campus.
 Emily holds a BA in English and Spanish, and MA in Hispanic Studies, and a Master of Library and Information Science degree, all from the UW.
 Emily’s avocation is translation from Spanish and Ladino into English.
 Her translations can be found in Poetry Northwest and The Monarch Review, among others.
 She enjoys watching baseball with her family and their cat, Ichiro.

 E-mail: emmyat @ uw dot edu